pedeli123/greyhawk/README.md

 MAP COORDINATES
 <br>Double click on a map position to get Latitude & Longitude (to insert as coordinates into the Google Sheet)

-CONTENT REFERENCE SHEET METHODOLOGY [either GOOGLE SHEET or CSV]
+REFERENCING CONTENT [either GOOGLE SHEET or CSV method]
-<br>You can edit/host your Content references EITHER in a linked Google Sheet (as I've done) OR in a CSV file (stored in the local "data" folder), with pathnames to images stored in your GitHub repo. [see README instructions at [<a href="https://github.com/HandsOnDataViz/leaflet-point-map-sidebar">leaflet-point-map-sidebar</a> for more granular instructions on both methodologies]
+<br>You can edit/host your Content references EITHER in a linked Google Sheet (as I've done) OR in a CSV file (stored in the local "data" folder). [see README instructions at [<a href="https://github.com/HandsOnDataViz/leaflet-point-map-sidebar">leaflet-point-map-sidebar</a> for more granular instructions on both methodologies]

 Copy and paste the published URL into the `dataLocation`